 What if the check has a lien holder’s name on it?
 The lien holder must endorse the check before we can accept it.
 The lien holder will usually want proof that the vehicle has been repaired before signing the check.
 We can usually help with this by providing documentation or pictures.

 Can the insurance company leave the lien holder’s name off the check to avoid the hassle?
 Yes.
 Most of the time, the insurance company will include the shop’s name instead of the lien holder if you ask.
 This is much more convenient for everyone.
 If the check has already been issued in your name and the lien holder’s name, you can ask the insurance company to reissue it in the manner described above.

 When do I pay my deductible?
 If you have a deductible, we do not collect it until repairs are completed and you are ready to pick up your vehicle, unless you wish to pay it sooner.
+We must collect the deductible in full before releasing your vehicle.
 Make note that if you are paying out-of-pocket, we may require a deposit ahead of time to cover any necessary parts that we have to order for your vehicle.